compuserscripts/6v6_lua/README.md

 sticky radius script

+medic heal cam - either for medic themself or any player on the team

+will display the vision of teammate being healed in a window

 small update/notification library - if present we load it and auto update scripts and display notifications

 menu for configuring everything>